Studying online

 Outcomes

-Students are able to (1) apply knowledge of the industry code of conduct and ethics, legislation and professional roles within clinical exercise physiology and/or human performance settings; (2) integrate evidence-based practice in decision making within clinical exercise physiology and/or human performance settings, and in line with industry standards; (3) critique safe and appropriate exercise-based client management within clinical exercise physiology and/or human performance settings, and in line with industry standards; (4) construct, evaluate and provide information and education to clients within clinical exercise physiology and/or human performance settings, and in line with industry standards; and (5) demonstrate competency and completion of required work integrated learning within clinical exercise physiology and/or human performance settings, and in line with industry standards.
+Students are able to (1) apply knowledge of the industry code of conduct and ethics, legislation and professional roles within clinical exercise physiology; (2) integrate evidence-based practice in decision making within clinical exercise physiology, and in line with industry standards; (3) critique safe and appropriate exercise-based client management within clinical exercise physiology, and in line with industry standards; (4) construct, evaluate and provide information and education to clients within clinical exercise physiology, and in line with industry standards; and (5) demonstrate competency and completion of required work integrated learning within clinical exercise physiology, and in line with industry standards.

 Assessment

-Indicative assessments in this unit are as follows: (1) competency to practice; (2) client management report; and (3) professional communication assignment.
+Indicative assessments in this unit are as follows: (1) competency to practice and (2) industry skills modules (advanced + inclusive practice workshops).
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the competency to practice and client management report components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the competency to practice and industry skills modules (advanced + inclusive practice workshops) components.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.